 Majors and Degrees

-South University in Columbia awards the following two-year degrees: Associate of Science in business administration, Associate of Science in graphic design, Associate of Science in information technology, Associate of Science in medical assisting, and Associate of Science in paralegal studies.
+South University in Columbia awards the following two-year degrees: Associate of Science in business administration, Associate of Science in graphic design, Associate of Science in information technology, and Associate of Science in medical assisting.

-The following four-year bachelor's degrees are awarded: Bachelor of Business Administration, Bachelor of Science in criminal justice, Bachelor of Science in graphic design, Bachelor of Science in healthcare management, Bachelor of Science in health science, Bachelor of Science in information technology, Bachelor of Science in legal studies, Bachelor of Science in Nursing, Bachelor of Science in Nursing (RN to B.S.N. degree completion program), and Bachelor of Arts in psychology.
+The following four-year bachelor's degrees are awarded: Bachelor of Business Administration, Bachelor of Science in criminal justice, Bachelor of Science in graphic design, Bachelor of Science in healthcare management, Bachelor of Science in health science, Bachelor of Science in information technology, Bachelor of Science in Nursing, Bachelor of Science in Nursing (RN to B.S.N. degree completion program), and Bachelor of Arts in psychology.